renatopavlic/serapion-task/README.md

 ### dependency

-This app uses only one dependency and it's axios.
+This app uses a minimal number of dependencies and it's axios (for fetching) and firebase (database and deploy).
-I have tried not to use too many dependencies for this project, keep it simple.
+I have tried not to use too many dependencies for this project, just to keep it simple.

 ### Responsive design